 One-Pan Creamy Chicken and Rice

 An old favorite gets a few upgrades!
-This chicken and rice dish has a creamy Gruyere cheese sauce and fresh broccoli and all of it cooks up in just one pan on the stovetop.
-It’s a hearty and comforting dinner for two on a chilly night.
+This chicken and rice dish has a creamy Gruyere cheese sauce and fresh broccoli, and it cooks up in just one pan on the stovetop.
+It’s a hearty and comforting dinner.

 • Prep Time: 15 minutes